Craig-Ryan/My-Full-Tempplate/README.md

 Welcome!

-I created this page with whilst studying Git and Github in my fullstack web developers course with Code Institute.
+I created this page whilst studying Git and Github in my fullstack web developers course with Code Institute.

 Inside there are three HTML docs, a CSS folder with a css style doc for styling and this README.md file with a description on the project's layout.